SafaErden/TicTacToe/README.md

 ```

 ## Milestones:
-  ✔️ Milestone 01: Make your main.rb file displaying “Hello world!” when you use bin/main.rb as a bash command.
+  ✔️ Milestone 01: Make your main.rb file displaying “Hello world!” when you use main as a bash command.
 ## ✒️  Autors <a name = "author"></a>

 👤 **Kevin Alves**